 3. When will the study start?

-The study will begin in 2018
+The study will begin in fall of 2019

 4. Once the patient reaches the emergency department, why can’t family be contacted to provide consent?